-Lupita Nyong’o Is Working On A Children’s Book
+Lupita Nyong’o Is Working on a Children’s Book

-Academy-award winning actress Lupita Nyong’o is at work on her first children’s book, Sulwe, The New York Times reports.
+Academy Award–winning actress Lupita Nyong’o is at work on her first children’s book, Sulwe, the New York Times reports.

-The story centers on the title character of Sulwe, a five-year-old Kenyan girl who is self-conscious about the color of her skin, and is determined to lighten it.
+The story centers on the title character of Sulwe, a 5-year-old Kenyan girl who is self-conscious about the color of her skin, and is determined to lighten it.
 But, over the course of the story, with the help of her mother, Sulwe comes to see herself differently.

 “Sulwe is a dark skinned girl who goes on a starry-eyed adventure, and awakens with a reimagined sense of beauty,” Nyong’o wrote today in an Instagram post announcing the book.